yiisoft/yii-sentry/README.md

 ]
 ```

+Note that fatal errors are handled too.
 Console errors are captured by default, there is no need to configure anything.

 In `options` you can also pass additional Sentry configuration.
 See
 [official Sentry docs](https://docs.sentry.io/platforms/php/configuration/options/) for keys and values.